Mattiamene1/Whatsapp-Bulk/README.md

   - List with phone number without + but with the country prefix before the phone number
   - Example +39 3401398234 must be written in the csv file like 393401398234

+## Tools needed for the script launch.sh
+- pip
+- figlet

 # Tips
 Revolut:
 [Revolut](https://revolut.me/mattiaw7o9)